nordic-institute/harmony-common/doc/harmony-ap_docker_installation_guide.md

 - **Cache and Coordination:** Access Point uses in-memory caches (for trust info, configuration, etc.) and has scheduled jobs (such as sending message retries, pulling messages from queues, etc.).
 In cluster mode, it enables a coordination mechanism so that these tasks are not duplicated across nodes or to ensure cache coherence.
 When clustering is enabled, the nodes will form a cache cluster where cache replication is used to share entries (like recently seen message IDs), elect a primary node for certain scheduled jobs (for example, to avoid multiple nodes sending the same retry), etc.
 - **External JMS (ActiveMQ) brokers:** By default, each AP node runs its own embedded JMS broker.
 In a cluster, you might prefer a setup where multiple independent brokers won't process its own message queues without coordination.
 Instead of each node running an embedded broker, you can run an external ActiveMQ broker (or a network of brokers) that all AP nodes connect to as clients.
 All Access Point containers would have their JMS connection configured to point to this external broker.
 In this case, the AP containers do not run their own brokers, so they operate more like stateless web servers delegating JMS to the external service.
 The advantage is simplification of AP nodes (and better decoupling), but it introduces an additional component to manage (the external ActiveMQ).
 This approach might be useful in Kubernetes or cloud setups where you use a managed message broker service.

 From a conceptual view: in cluster mode, the AP nodes are cooperating peers.
 There is _no strict primary-replica except for internal tasks_, all nodes can accept incoming AS4 messages and handle outgoing ones.
-However, for certain functions (like picking up messages from the database to send out, or triggering retries), one node might act as a scheduler at a time.
+However, for certain functions (like picking up messages from the database to send out, or triggering retries), only one node will act as a scheduler at a time.
 The clustering ensures that if that node fails, another will take over those duties.
 This provides high availability.

 ![clustered setup](img/ug_ap_cluster_overview_diagram.svg)